 Having a hard time looking for something the whole family can do together when your child with special needs doesn’t like large crowds, loud music or bright lights?
-Here are six places to consider.
+Here are some sensory-friendly events to consider.

 - Address: 21750 Hall Road, Clinton Township